Rigellute/spotify-tui/README.md

 Instructions on how to set this up will be shown when you first run the app.

-But here are they are again:
+But here they are again:

 1. Go to the [Spotify dashboard](https://developer.spotify.com/dashboard/applications)
 1. Click `Create a Client ID` and create an app